adelalsagoff/Spotify-Content-Base-Recommender/README.md

 3909 out of 8749 songs from my streaming history data were then merged onto the Kaggle dataset on the 'main_aritst' and 'song' column. from these 3909 songs, listen counts could then be calculated by dividing the 'msPlayed' column by the 'duration_ms' columns.

-## Personalizing the Recommender

-### Feature Engineering

-Spotify allows you to download your streaming data from its website directly.
-After a few days, you would receive a zip folder of your listening history in j.son format.
-The data is sorted by song and the duration you listen to a particular song per listening session.
-After using a groupby function on the artist and song, you would get the total duration you would have listened to a song, under the 'msPlayed'.

-3909 out of 8749 songs from my streaming history data were then merged onto the Kaggle dataset on the 'main_aritst' and 'song' column. from these 3909 songs, listen counts could then be calculated by dividing the 'msPlayed' column by the 'duration_ms' columns.

 ### Creating a Target variable

 ![](./images/streaming-history.png)